sadiqahmednadaf5/House-Renting-Platform/README.md

 ## Overview

 The House Rating Platform is a web application that allows users to rate and review houses.
 It features a user-friendly interface for house ratings and reviews, and it includes CRUD (Create, Read, Update, Delete) operations.
-The platform uses modern web technologies including HTML, CSS, JavaScript, Node.js, and Express.js, with MongoDB as the database.
+The platform uses modern web technologies including HTML, CSS, JavaScript, Bootstrap, Node.js, and Express.js, with MongoDB as the database.

 ## Features

 - **Add Houses to Rent:** Users can add new houses available for rent.
 - **User Ratings:** Users can rate houses based on various criteria.
 - **Reviews:** Users can leave detailed reviews for each house.
-- **CRUD Operations:** Create, Read, Update, and Delete houses,ratings and reviews.
+- **CRUD Operations:** Create, Read, Update, and Delete houses, ratings and reviews.
-- **Responsive Design:** Built with HTML,CSS,ejs,Bootstrap for a responsive user experience.
+- **Responsive Design:** Built with HTML, CSS,ejs, and Bootstrap for a responsive user experience.
 - **Live Link:** Access the live version of the platform [here](https://house-renting-platform.onrender.com/listings/).

 ## Technologies Used